thingsplex/mill-ad/README.md

 Adapter connects with api and retrieves list of homes, rooms and devices connected to your mill user.

 For testing:
-Configure mqtt uri, username and password in `testdata/data/config.json`to your Futurehome gateway.
+Configure mqtt url, username and password in `testdata/data/config.json`to your Futurehome gateway.
 Use `make run` to run the program.